Irish Drama, the Guthrie and American Theatre

 The tenth annual Irish Theatrical Diaspora conference takes place in September at the Guthrie Theater, which is celebrating its 50th anniversary, and the downtown Minneapolis campus of the University of St. Thomas.
 This event will bring together leading scholars and practitioners to discuss the changing place of Irish drama on U.S. stages, with special emphasis on the links between Ireland and the Guthrie Theater.

 The conference coincides with the US premiere of Brian Friel’s celebrated adaptation of Anton Chekhov’s Uncle Vanya, directed by Joe Dowling, which opens on Friday, 20 September.
+Tickets for this production must be purchased separately but a group rate is available to conference delegates.

 The registration fee for the conference is $75.
 A special student rate of $30 will be available upon production of a valid student I.D..